 Story of Homewatch CareGivers of Thousand Oaks

-We have dedicated this business is our fathers.
+We have dedicated this business to our fathers.

 We lost both of our fathers after years of caring for them and arranging care so they could stay in their homes.
 June 2016 Randy’s Mother, Nadine, passed.
 Along with our siblings, our families did remarkably well as we progressed through the years of decisions about care while our parents remain in their homes, having to place Randy’s mother and Father on Hospice and the tough but correct move of my Mom, Betty, to a Board and Care home.
 Along the way, we recognized the need for advice and assistance from people who know and understand how to help.
 We became very aware of the benefits of having caregivers in our parents’ homes.
 The peace of mind it provided to us and the comfort it gave to our parents is and was invaluable.
 The decision of placing Randy’s parents on hospice extended their life and their end of life journey was with additional care and comfort.

 Randy’s father was a professional baseball player, so the family was a baseball and sports family.
 His parents never missed one of their three sons’ games, even though they had to meet the demands of their family-owned small-town grocery store.
 Randy’s dad passed away in his home, less than two blocks from the house where he was born 91 years earlier.
 Except for his time in the service and his baseball days, he never moved away from his home town.
 Randy’s parents celebrated their 70th wedding anniversary two weeks before his passing in 2014.
 We are extremely proud of them and feel strongly that the in-home care his dad received helped him reach those milestones.